ZenkiKawakami/TubeDownloader/README.md

 # TubeDownloader
 You can download movie/audio from Youtube with python.
+This code automatically peform
+  1.downloading high quality audio/video respectively
+  2.mix them without installing movie editor
+So you could easily get high quality movie with this software.

+#  Background
-When downloading high quality movie with pytube3, you must download "high quality audio_only" and "high quality video_only",
+When downloading high quality movie with pytube3,
-and mix them by yourself.
+you must download "high quality audio_only" and "high quality video_only",  and mix them by yourself.
 If you have not installed movie editor like ffmpeg, you also install it before audio/video mix.

-This code automatically peform 1.downloading audio/video respectively and 2.mix them without installing movie editor.
-So you could easily get high quality movie with this software.
+This software would help if you want to avoid such a time-consuming manual method.

 # Requirement
 pyTube3 9.6.4